landywei/SURPRISE3D/README.md

 the full LaTeX report that explains why each fix exists, what failure mode it targets, and what it buys empirically.

-The deliverable is a single document:
-[`report/main_v2.tex`](report/main_v2.tex) (compiles to a CVPR-style PDF) — the rest of the repository is the code, configs, and scripts that produce the numbers, ablations, and qualitative figures in that report.

 ---

 ## TL;DR — three structural fixes